Hello. My name is Sudhir Thomas Vadaketh. Thanks for visiting my blog.

 Above all, my life revolves around people.
-My dear wife, Li Ling, firstly (pictured with me).
-And my parents and siblings and niece, Amaia.
+My dear wife, Li Ling, firstly (pictured).
+And my parents and siblings and nieces, Amaia and Aurelia.
 Also my friends, and all the other wonderful people I’ve had the pleasure of knowing or meeting, even just once.
 It is from people that I draw most inspiration in life.
 More than anything, I enjoy spending time with other people and hearing about their fascinating exploits.

 Although I am proud to be Singaporean, and Indian, my identity and sense of belonging have always been in flux.
 In many ways, I consider myself a global citizen or rather, to dispense with that cliched, possibly elitist term, a “child of all nations”, in a nod to Pramoedya Ananta Toer, the late Indonesian author, one of my favourites:

 I realized I am a child of all nations, of all ages, past and present.
 Place and time of birth, parents, all are coincidence: such things are not sacred.